How much clothing do you have in your wardrobe? Lots, I bet.

 And how much of it do you actually use?
 Not so much, I guess.

-According to an article on Fashion United from 2018, people tend to wear less than 50% of the items in their wardrobes.
+According to an article on Fashion United, people tend to wear less than 50% of the items in their wardrobes.

 Personally, I only use around 30% of my wardrobe on a frequent basis.
 Partly because I am clinging onto those items that suddenly seemed to have ‘shrunk’, and partly because of my purchases that I ended up wearing only those couple of times.